MikeTheCanuck/hackoregon-frontend-starter/README.md

 This is a starter kit for Hack Oregon front-end development using React + Redux.
 This repo should help get started and keep the different projects aligned.

+We're testing the ability to test and write to AWS S3.

 #### Guide
 1. Get [Node 6.5 +](https://nodejs.org) - I recommend using [Node Version Manager](https://github.com/creationix/nvm).
 2. `git clone https://github.com/hackoregon/hackor-frontend-starter.git`.